wgxcodersdc/organization/learning-resources/ruby-on-rails/study group_guide.md

 Certain building managements requires meetup hosts to let people in and do not encourage them being contacted.
 Please respect the policy, in case the location requires access to the building contact the group lead if information is provided, or drop a comment on the meetup page.
 We'll come and get you.

+#### All Women Welcome

+This study group is intended to be exclusively open to anyone who identifies as a woman; we are transgender friendly.